rishadluthra/docugen/README.md

 ### `GET /templates/:template/tags`

 Returns a readable summary of the template's scalar placeholders and repeating loop fields.
-Docxtemplater's inspect tooling exposes structured tag information that can be transformed into a field summary for payload building.[3][10][4]
+Docxtemplater's inspect tooling exposes structured tag information that can be transformed into a field summary for payload building.

 Example: